qq490138867-zane/inventory-stock-management/README.md

 - Database support
 - User authentication
 - Export inventory reports
-- More advanced search filters
+- Advanced search and filtering options

----

 ## Author

-Qian Cao
+**Name:** Qian Cao

-University of York
+**P-Number:** P303070378

-Module: IY499 Introduction to Programming
+**Module:** IY499 Introduction to Programming

+## Academic Integrity

+I confirm that this assignment is my own work.

+Where I have referred to online sources, I have provided comments detailing the reference and included a link to the source.